GSA/search.digitalgov.gov/_posts/2013-09-16-monthly-report.md

 The CSV file contains three columns: (1) query, (2) raw count, and (3) IP-deduped.

+Read [Understanding Your Users' Needs By Analyzing Search Terms](http://www.howto.gov/web-content/search/analyzing-search-terms) for tips on how to create a semi-automated report for analyzing the data in this CSV file on a regular basis.

 ## Definitions

 All data presented on this page (and other pages in the Admin Center) are IP-deduped to exclude bots and other noise in an attempt to accurately represent searchers' intent on your site.
 Some definitions follow.